Intevation/intelmq-cb-mailgen-docker/README.md

 ## Building packages

-Currently the build process supports Ubuntu focal only and builds the following packages:
+Currently the build process supports Ubuntu 22.04 Jammy only and builds the following packages:

 * intelmq-fody
 * intelmq-fody-backend